Pejo-306/cloud-url-shortener/docs/decisions/ADR-004-shortcode-generation.md

 Unlike random or probabilistic approaches, a counter eliminates the need for collision retries or existence checks during generation.

-### Why Hashing and Salting Are Applied
+### Why Multiplicative Permutation and Salting Are Applied

 Using a raw counter directly would:
 - Reveal internal system state
 - Allow enumeration of URLs
 - Create predictable shortcodes

+A simple additive salt (counter + salt_hash) was initially used, but this approach had a limitation: sequential counters would produce shortcodes that were visually similar, with only minor differences (often just the last character).
+This could still reveal sequential patterns.

-To mitigate this, the counter is:
+To better mitigate this, the counter is now:
+- **Multiplied by a coprime factor** to create a multiplicative permutation
-- Combined with a **secret salt**
+- **Combined with a secret salt** (additive component) via an affine transformation
-- Passed through a fast, non-cryptographic hash
+- Passed through a fast, non-cryptographic hash (xxhash) for the salt
 - Wrapped into a bounded numeric space

+The affine transformation `(counter * mult + salt_hash) mod (BASE^length)` where `mult` is coprime with `BASE^length` ensures:
+- **1:1 bijective mapping**: Each counter maps to exactly one permuted value
+- **Complete scrambling**: Sequential counters produce completely different shortcodes
+- **Deterministic output**: Same inputs always produce the same output

-This preserves uniqueness while obscuring sequence information.
+This preserves uniqueness while completely obscuring sequential patterns.

 ### Why Fixed-Length Base62 Encoding